 International undergraduate student.
+This

-This is a student who is pursuing their AU
+is a student who is pursuing their AU

-Canada and the United States, with the exception of Canadians in Canadian embassies or consulates, employees of Canadian governments (federal or provincial) working outside Canada, and Canadian Armed Forces located abroad.
+undergraduate studies from outside of Canada and the United States, with the exception of Canadians in Canadian embassies or consulates, employees of Canadian governments (federal or provincial) working outside Canada, and Canadian Armed Forces located abroad.
 All information about international undergraduate students taking courses can be found in the Registration section.